The Euclidean distance degree of one-parameter anchored multiview varieties: Conclusion and future directions

 \section{Conclusion and future directions}

 In this article, we considered one-dimensional multiview varieties.
 We used topological arguments to give the first theoretical results for ED degrees of multiview varieties anchored at a Schubert variety.
-One of the key features of our proof is that each genericity condition is the complement of a union of hypersurfaces whose defining equations only rely on a pair of cameras or a single camera.
-This resulted in a surprising \Cref{corollary:n-2-is-enough} to determine the ED degrees of multiview varieties where cameras have a prescribed structure.
-This is relevant for families of ``dual cameras'' found in resectioning~\cite{MR4919571} as well as calibrated cameras~\cite{MR3705779,MR3636592} used in practice.
-We leave for future work the task of of generalizing these ideas to higher dimensional multiview varieties.
-This becomes more difficult because the camera centers may intersect the world variety.
-We also leave for future work the problem of determining the ED degree of line multiview varieties using a different embedding into the Grassmannian~\cite{Lai-Lim-Ye-2025,LLY2025-gro,DFRS2025-two-lives}.
+One of the key features of our proof is that each genericity condition is the complement of a union of hypersurfaces whose defining equations only rely \jose{on a single camera or a camera pair.} This resulted in a surprising \Cref{corollary:n-2-is-enough} to determine the ED degrees of multiview varieties where cameras have a prescribed structure.
+This is relevant for families of ``dual cameras'' found in resectioning~\cite{MR4919571} as well as calibrated cameras~\cite{MR3705779,MR3636592} used in practice. {A natural extension is to generalize our results on the ED degree of curves to higher-dimensional varieties.} \jose{We leave for future work the task of combining the techniques in \cite{MRW-multiview}, which were used to prove \eqref{eq:big-conjecture}, with the approaches we outlined in our proofs to give a generalization of our \Cref{corollary:n-2-is-enough} for all parameterized anchored mutliview varieties.
+Another interesting problem is to determine the ED degree of line multiview varieties using alternative embeddings of the Grassmannian, such as those appearing in recent work on Grassmannian optimization~\cite{Lai-Lim-Ye-2025,LLY2025-gro,DFRS2025-two-lives}.} \bella{A natural next step is to choose a representation of the embedded multiview variety that yields good properties for the bundle adjustment problem.
+For example, we can ask how the study of representations for 3D lines in projective space in \cite[Section 3]{BartoliSturm} generalizes to other multiview varieties.} \jose{We hope that further developments along these lines will deepen the interplay between algebraic geometry, multilinear algebra, and computer vision.}